When it comes to your MRI, experience matters.

 What is an MRI?

-Before the MRI, it is extremely important that you inform the technologist if you have any of the following:
+Before having an MRI, please inform the technologist if you have any of the following:

 - Any type of implanted pump, such as an insulin pump